Ericsson/codechecker/docs/usage.md

 ```

 `./reports_html` directory will contain an `index.html` with a link to all
-findings that are stored in separate `HTML` files (one per analyzed build
+findings that are stored in separate `HTML` files.
-action).

 ![Analysis results in static HTML files](images/static_html.png)